metio/seb/content/topic/github-actions-specify-java-version.md

 - java
 ---

-The [setup-java](https://github.com/actions/setup-java) action allows to set up a specific Java version in your [GitHub Action](https://github.com/features/actions).
+The [setup-java](https://github.com/actions/setup-java) action allows to use a specific Java version in your [GitHub Action](https://github.com/features/actions).

 ```yaml
 name: <PIPELINE>